4161 - Corruption, Covid and Cricket

 there was a pub, there was a lovely old pub in Crystal Palace.

-But it was a dodgy pub and I went in there with a mate and my son was 11 and he sort of sat in the corner and as a joke after we'd had a drink each and it was time to get another one my friend said go on Elliot Elliot's my son go on Elliot you get around him ha ha we had a little joke and Elliot got up and I thought he was going to the toilet and when he came back he had two pints of Guinness
+it's sadly been done up and all the rubbish has been cleared out the corner and stuff now with it with its charm but it was a dodgy pub and I went in there with a mate and my son who was 11 and he sort of sat in the corner and as a joke after we'd had a drink each and it was time to get another one my friend said go on Elliot Elliot's my son go on Elliot you get around him ha ha we had a little joke and Elliot got up and I thought he was going to the toilet and when he came back he had two pints of Guinness

-and he said well you told us to get around him and they'd served him.
+And he said, Well, you told us to get around him, and they served him, it was 11.

 Well, that's good practical education, isn't it?

-It gives him the life skills of being a British citizen, which shows that, you know, for the right price, you can get anything.
+It, you know, it gives him the life skills of being a British citizen, which shows that you know, for the right price, you can get anything.

 On which subject?